 Full course description

 This course covers the main findings and controversies related to anxiety disorders.
-Both new treatment issues are dealt with as well as psychological mechanisms that are involved in the origin and maintenance of the various anxiety disorders.
+Both new treatment issues are dealt with as well as psychological mechanisms that are involved in the maintenance of the various anxiety disorders.

 Students will be able to understand: